-(a) Except as otherwise provided in OAR 436-009-0060, when an insurer asks a medical provider to prepare a report, or review records or reports, the medical provider should bill for their report or review of the records using CPT® codes such as 99080.
+(a) Except as otherwise provided in OAR 436-009-0060, when another medical provider, or an insurer or its representative asks a medical provider to prepare a report, or review records or reports, the medical provider should bill the insurer for their report or review of the records using CPT[®] codes such as 99080.
 The bill should include documentation of time spent reviewing the records or reports.